 You must give your employer notice of twice as many days in advance of the first day proposed for leave as the number of days proposed in total (e.g. 10 days notice for 5 days leave).

-Employers can decree when you may not and when you must take your leave as long as they give you sufficient notice (equal to the length of the proposed leave).
+Employers can restrict when you may not or when you must take your leave as long as they give you sufficient notice (equal to the length of the proposed leave).
 Although there are regulations limiting some types of business on Christmas Day and Easter Sunday, you do not have a right to take public holidays off, as long as you get the statutory minimum amount of paid holiday.